All Episodes

 Thank you, sir.

-Um, we we just moved to Dallas.
+We just moved to Dallas.

-Um my wife had looked for a job for probably seven months and finally a job opened up.
+My wife had looked for a job for probably seven months and finally a job opened up.

-Probably not thanks to Obama, but um just looking at the candidates that we have today.
+Probably no thanks to Obama, but just looking at the candidates that we have today, I mean, I'm 30, 32 years old.

-And then we have Gingrich that he just seems like he's you know, whatever way, like he takes his finger out and licks it and waits for the breeze to determine his answer.
+And then we have Gingrich that he just seems like he's, you know, whatever way, like he takes his finger out and licks it and waits for the breeze to determine his answer.

-You think Newt's a populist report.
+You think Newt's a populist?

-You know, he had an answer for everything, but then the more research I've done, the the more it looks like it it really depends on which way the the winds blow on that day depends on which way he goes.
+But then the more research I've done, the more it looks like it, it really depends on which way the wind's blowing that day.

 Oh, yeah.

-Well, you're just you're describing a uh uh uh populist.
+Well, you're describing a populist.

-Um describes him as Zany.
+Well, Nick describes him as Zaney.

-Who who is who's he who is he talking about?
+Who is he talking about?

-Who is Zany on Talk Radio?
+Who is Zaney on talk radio?

-Clowns are Zany.
+Clowns are Zaney.

-Uh anyway, I got I'm a little surprised at this.
+Anyway, I'm a little surprised at this.

-What do you mean blueberry tea?
+What do you mean, blueberry tea?

-Whoever heard of that.
+Whoever heard of that?

 That's the point.